 My Tool Kit

-I will provide details on the tools i purchased on my adventure by know means are these tools of the best quality they are tools i have brought at a fair price to learn watch building skills - Im sure as this goes on i will end up upgrading these.
-So im going to start by calling these beginner tools and once i learn more i will add more
+I will provide details on the tools I purchased on my adventure — by no means are these tools of the best quality, they are tools I have bought at a fair price to learn watch building skills.
+I am sure as this goes on I will end up upgrading these.
+So I am going to start by calling these beginner tools and once I learn more I will add more.

 Beginner tools for watch building

-Magnifying Glasses - I start with these because i think they are a must have, the set i purchased has a range of magnification starting at 4x upto 25x and also a LED light which makes the difference.
-I original picked up just small magnifying loupes but be able to wearing makes a lot of difference
+Magnifying Glasses - I start with these because I think they are a must have, the set I purchased has a range of magnification starting at 4x up to 25x and also a LED light which makes the difference.
+I originally picked up just small magnifying loupes but being able to wear them makes a lot of difference.

 Get Magnifying Glasses

-Digital Calipers - A great tool that is easy to measure any watch parts to make sure it will go together a small difference of 0.1mm can make a hugh difference in watch making
+Digital Calipers - A great tool that is easy to measure any watch parts to make sure it will go together.
+A small difference of 0.1mm can make a huge difference in watch making.

 Get Digital Calipers

-Tweezers - I purchased a set of these of Amazon and they are different tip size for picking up different parts.
-They work well and are better than a cheap tweezers i picked up.
-I soon noticed having a decent set of tweezers makes it a lot easier
+Tweezers - I purchased a set of these on Amazon and they are different tip sizes for picking up different parts.
+They work well and are better than a cheap tweezers I picked up.
+I soon noticed having a decent set of tweezers makes it a lot easier.

 Get Hand Removers

-Hand Pressers - Simple set of 3 hand presser of different sizes to apply hour, minute and second hands to the movement.
-These are different size hole on the end and you can push the hand onto the movement.
+Hand Pressers - Simple set of 3 hand pressers of different sizes to apply hour, minute and second hands to the movement.
+These have different size holes on the end and you can push the hand onto the movement.

 Get Hand Pressers

-Dust Blower - Easy to user dust blower, it allows you to blow alway specs on the dial and inside a watch case before putting the watch together
+Dust Blower - Easy to use dust blower, it allows you to blow away specs on the dial and inside a watch case before putting the watch together.

 Get Dust Blower

-Cushion for Movement - This just offers a place to put your movement on when your placing the dial and hands.
+Cushion for Movement - This just offers a place to put your movement on when you are placing the dial and hands.
 Allows you to move without having to keep picking up.
 Also once you have dial and hands you can put watch case over the top and flip.

 Get Cushion

-Get Cutting PliersLong Nose Pliers - I used these to hold them stem to be able to change the crown and trim the side.
+Get Cutting PliersLong Nose Pliers - I used these to hold the stem to be able to change the crown and trim the size.

-Get Long Nose PliersVinyl Gloves - Just purchased from a local store but can be brought on eBay these are a must for handing parts and movements
+Get Long Nose PliersVinyl Gloves - Just purchased from a local store but can be bought on eBay.
+These are a must for handling parts and movements.

 Get Vinyl Gloves